-I am a Senior Lecturer (Education and Research) in Classics and Ancient History at the University of Exeter.
+I am an Associate Professor in Classics (Roman History) at the University of Durham.

 Research

-My current research project, ‘Connectivity and competition: multilingualism in ancient Italy‘, is funded by an AHRC Early Career Leadership Fellowship.
-My book, Oscan in Southern Italy and Sicily, was published by Cambridge University Press in October 2015.
-You can find out more about my PhD thesis, articles and other publications on my publications page.
+My current research project, ‘The Linguistics of Roman Slavery’, is funded by the Leverhulme Trust.
+My previous research project, ‘Connectivity and competition: multilingualism in ancient Italy‘, was funded by an AHRC Early Career Leadership Fellowship.
+My first book, Oscan in Southern Italy and Sicily, was published by Cambridge University Press in October 2015, and my second book Italy Before Rome was published by Routledge in 2021.
+You can find out more about my other publications on my publications page.

 Teaching

-I have taught courses in Greek, Latin and Indo-European linguistics, Roman history, Latin language and Latin literature.
+I have taught courses in Greek, Latin and Indo-European linguistics, Latin language and Latin literature, and Greek and Roman history from c.
+500 BCE to 150 CE.

 Biography